chouzar/chip/Benchmarks.md

 d 10000 chip.find      780.58 K - 1.06x slower +0.0757 μs
 ```

 Generally speaking it seems to have lower numbers but we didn't get any big performance gains.
+What did change is the memory of the actor process itself, on `10_000` subjects:

+* The process down selector implementation consumed about 24MB of memory.
+* The dynamic selector implementation consumed about 7MB of memory.

+Current memory benchmarks are rough so take the numbers above with a grain of salt.

 ## Fix dispatch bloat